 When life gets in the way, it can feel like there is no time to sit and acknowledge your grief.
 When this happens, it can be helpful to carve out a specific time each week to pause, breathe, and process your grief.
 You will be matched with a trained Grief Companion volunteer and have a chance to meet via phone, online or in person at a time convenient to you.
 The volunteers, who are trained and supervised by a registered clinical counsellor, will listen and support participants through their grief journey.

 Dealing with loss, uncertainty, and change, as well as having to make decisions associated with an advanced illness, can be as difficult as the physical pain.
 We offer a safe place to express negative and other emotions without being judged.
 Our specially trained counsellors provide individuals and/or their families in Delta with practical and emotional support during their grief journey.

 Vigil Services allow for family members and caregivers to take some time to rest, reflect and tend to any aspects of daily life knowing a caring person is at their loved ones bedside.
 This involves a team of volunteers who make themselves available to sit at the loved ones bedside.
 Vigil services are provided to long term care homes as requested.

 Therapeutic Touch® can have a relaxing effect for those who are experiencing grief or anxiety.
-Upon request, qualified volunteers offer Therapeutic Touch® in clients' homes or onsite.
-Clients often find an improvement in their energy and capacity for healing.
+Upon request, qualified volunteers offer Therapeutic Touch® to clients or residents.
+Clients often find an improvement in their energy.

 Our remembrance ceremonies are unique opportunities to honour your loved ones in a meaningful way.
 These ceremonies are open to all residents of Delta, not only those served by the hospice residence.
 Our events are designed to welcome people of all ages and are non-denominational.